knime-ip/knip-externals/README.md

 ### Optional parameters for bundles
 - __Don't attach a source bundle:__
-    In some cases you might not want to attach a source bundle to an artifact.
-E.g. if the creation takes a very long time or the source bundle causes problems do to a layout that is incompatible with OSGi (e.g. classes in the default package).
+    In some cases you might not want to attach a source bundle to an artifact, e.g. if the creation takes a very long time, or if the source bundle causes problems due to a layout that is incompatible with OSGi (e.g. classes in the default package).
 To skip the creation of a source bundle, set the ``attachSource`` property to `false` by adding the following code to an artifact: